 What types of hypoallergenic formulas are out there?

 While these are an alternative to cow’s milk formulas, 8-14% of infants with a cow’s milk allergy will react to soy.
 On top of that, too much soy for infants hasn’t been studied in terms of its long term effects – so I don’t like recommending soy formula, especially non-organic soy formula, for babies with a cow’s milk protein allergy.

 This can be a good option if your baby has a cow’s milk sensitivity vs. a diagnosed cow’s milk protein allergy.
-For Goat Milk formulas, I’d recommend: Kabrita USA or Holle Goat (for more details on goat milk formula, check out What’s the Best Goat Milk Formula for Your Baby?
+For Goat Milk formulas, I’d recommend: Kabrita USA or Holle Goat.
+For more details on goat milk formula, check out What’s the Best Goat Milk Formula for Your Baby?

 These take a cow’s milk protein whey and break it up into large pieces.
 But this can still trigger an allergic reaction in babies who are allergic to cow’s milk.